MetaMask/metamask-docs/sdk/reference/unity-api.md

 # Unity SDK API

-The following is an overview of the API methods used in the [Unity SDK](../how-to/use-sdk/gaming/unity/index.md).
+The following is an overview of the API methods used in the [MetaMask Unity SDK](../get-started/gaming/unity.md).

 ### `MetaMaskUnity`